scottonanski/persistent-mind-model/PMM_TECHNICAL_REPORT.md

 ## Executive Summary

-The Persistent Mind Model (PMM) is a sophisticated AI personality system that enables artificial intelligence agents to maintain consistent, evolving personalities across conversations and sessions.
-Built with a production-ready foundation and enhanced with experimental next-stage features, PMM represents a practical approach to AI consciousness modeling through cryptographic memory integrity, personality trait evolution, and cross-platform portability.
+The Persistent Mind Model (PMM) is an AI personality system for maintaining consistent, evolving personalities across conversations and sessions.
+Built on a production-oriented foundation with experimental next-stage features, PMM focuses on identity integrity, evidence-weighted personality drift, and cross-platform portability.

-With 120 repository clones in just 2 days, PMM has demonstrated strong community interest and adoption potential in the AI development space.

 ---